Trump's 'Day 1' executive orders reset Obama's presidency

 Trump's team is also considering an executive order to renounce the Paris Agreement on climate change and to impose a five-year ban on people becoming lobbyists after leaving his administration.

 Trump's packed Monday included a lunch appointment with Pence at noon, then a meeting with union leaders and workers before a bicameral leadership reception at 5 p.m. at the White House.
-He is scheduled to meet with House Speaker Paul Ryan for dinner an hour later.
+He was scheduled to meet with House Speaker Paul Ryan for dinner at 6 p.m.

 To encourage thoughtful and respectful conversations, first and last names will appear with each submission to CBC/Radio-Canada's online communities (except in children and youth-oriented communities).
 Pseudonyms will no longer be permitted.